-In the Norsemen’s Western Settlement, on Greenland, a sense of unease has been creeping in.
-The walrus that gave the settlers their wealth have been retreating.
-The ships that used to sail from Norway and Iceland to trade there have become few and far between.
+A sense of unease has been creeping in the Norsemen’s Western Settlement on Greenland.
+The walruses that gave the settlers their wealth have been retreating.
+The ships that used to sail from Norway and Iceland to trade have grown few and far between.
 The Greenlanders’ own vessels are rotting.
-The people are wondering: is this the end?
+The people start to wonder: Is this the end?

-When the Land Darkens is a dramatic story of destiny, with highly convincing portrayals of people and nature delivered through colourful and powerful language, transporting readers back to Greenland at a fascinating time.
+When the Land Darkens is a dramatic story of destiny, with highly convincing portrayals of people and nature delivered through colourful and powerful language that, transports readers back to Greenland during a fascinating time.